neondatabase/website/content/docs/reference/neon-cli.md

 neonctl auth
 ```

 The [neonctl auth](/docs/reference/cli-auth) command launches a browser window where you can authorize the Neon CLI to access your Neon account.
-If you have not authenticated previously, running a Neon CLI command automatically launches the web authentication process unless you have specified an API key in your command.
+If you have not authenticated previously, running a Neon CLI command automatically launches the web authentication process unless you have specified an API key.

 ### Connect with an API key

-To connect with a Neon API key, specify the `--api-key` option when running a Neon CLI command.
+To connect with a Neon API key, you can specify the `--api-key` option when running a Neon CLI command.
 For example, the following `neonctl projects list` command connects to Neon using the `--api-key` option:

 ```bash
 neonctl projects list --api-key <neon_api_key>